jfasch/jfasch-home/trainings/material/soup/linux/basics/io-redirection-pipes/io-redirection.rst

    When multiple redirections are used, the operations are executed from left to right!

-   This might sound so important from what we've learned so far - but see, for example, :doc:`io-redirection-swap-stdout-stderr`.
+   This might not sound so important from what we've learned so far - but see, for example, :doc:`io-redirection-swap-stdout-stderr`.

 .. .. % --------------------------------------------------------------------
 .. .. \begin{frame}[fragile]